Kartaverse/OpenDisplayXR/docs/guides/Acer_SpatialLabs_Display/SpatialLabs_Unlocked.md

 Included with the "SpatialLabs Unlocked" guide's ZIP download is a copy of the pre-patched "main.js" file that is ready to use.
 The file is located at "Resources/Patched SpatialLabs main.js Javascript File/main.js".
 (A backup version of the unpatched file is included and it is named "main.js.bak".)

-This patched "main.js" file was tested on October 14, 2024 and it works with SpatialLabs Experience Center v1.3.244.
+This patched "main.js" file was tested on October 14, 2024 and it works with SpatialLabs Experience Center v1.3.256 or v1.3.244.

 Place a copy of the modified "main.js" file at the location: